shaikjanipasha/job-scheduler-service/README.md

 8. **Access the Application**: Open your browser and navigate to `http://localhost:8083/swagger-ui/index.html` to access the Swagger UI for API documentation and testing.
      Refer "\job-scheduler-service\src\test\samplepayloads" this location in the repo for sample payloads

+**Note**:
+1. liquibase will create the tables automatically in the database.
+Along with application tables it will create two extra tables namely "databasechangelog" and "databasechangeloglock" for tracking the changes in the database.
+2. Make use of authorize button by keeping the generated JWT token in swagger ui, so subsequent requests will be authorized.